Unique Industrial Design program at TU/e

 The city and region of Eindhoven

 Eindhoven is located in the technological heart of the Netherlands, known as Brainport.
 Brainport makes substantial contributions to the national industrial export figures and generates almost 40% of all patents registered in the Netherlands each year.
 The region is home to many high tech companies of international stature, such as Philips, DAF Trucks and ASML.
 Eindhoven University of Technology collaborates with these companies, which offer students internship opportunities and job prospects.

 Eindhoven is a true design city.
 In addition to the TU/e Industrial Design department, it has the Design Academy, the Dutch Design Week and a vibrant, creative industry which offers a great climate for innovative startups.
-For our high-performing students, the TU/e exhibition Mind the Step during the Dutch Design week is a great platform to share their project with thousands of visitors.
+For our high-performing students, the TU/e exhibition during the Dutch Design week is a great platform to share their project with thousands of visitors.

 Please note: if you are applying for the pre-master program of Industrial Design, we will also ask you to provide this information.